fyzanshaik/Password-Generator/README.md

 ---

-We hope you find this Password Generator Application helpful and easy to use.
+I hope you find this Password Generator Application helpful and easy to use.
 If you have any questions or suggestions, please feel free to reach out.

 Happy password generating!